yusuf8ahmed/fabric/README.md

     grunt

-Next, push the changes to `gh-pages` branch with:
+Commit all changes, then push the changes to `gh-pages` branch with:

     grunt publish